Woollahra Council announces more than $5 million in relief for local small businesses

 The support measures to be introduced from Tuesday 24 March include:

-- Rent relief for 6 months for all small business tenants of Council-owned businesses, and for the same period, no fees will be charged to any small business in the local government area for health, hygiene, licensing and fire safety inspections.
+- Rent relief for 6 months for all small business tenants of Council-owned properties, and for the same period, no fees will be charged to any small business in the local government area for health, hygiene, licensing and fire safety inspections.

 - All outdoor and footpath dining fees will be waived for a period of 6 months.